gedeschaines/IK_Solver/Blender/FourLink3D/README.txt

        viewed by the camera, switch the lower right window from scene "Armature1" skeleton pose (stick-man) mode to scene Render (camera) mode and select the "Animation" button.
+   (G) Motion paths can be added for the end effector and target by
+       selecting each object in the 3D viewport's "Object Mode" and enter "Calculate" in the "Animation" tabbed panel.
+Alternately, each object may be selected in the upper right "Outliner" editor window and "Update Paths" selected under Motion Path" in the lower right "Properties" editor window if in object mode.
+Be sure to set the frame limits to match those presented in the bottom "Timeline" editor window.
-   (G) To clear an armature animation, click on "Animation" under
+   (H) To clear armature and empty animations, click on "Animation"
-       "Armature1" in the upper left outline window using the right mouse button and select "Clear Animation Data."
+       under "Armature1" and "Empty" in the upper left "Outliner" editor window using the right mouse button and select "Clear Animation Data."

 NOTES: